Telemedicine program connects participating health care facilities with volunteer cardiologists at no cost to patients

 The American Heart Association has established Doctors With Heart to provide quality cardiology consultations to under-resourced communities via telemedicine.
 The program features no-cost, doctor-to-doctor cardiovascular consultations by American Heart Association volunteer cardiologists to participating primary care clinicians in Federally Qualified Health Centers and community health centers who are treating underinsured and uninsured patients.

-Under-resourced populations have a disproportionately higher incidence of chronic and debilitating conditions including cardiovascular disease.1 The Center’s Health Technology Advisory Group is leading the vision to develop the Doctors With Heart program to help bridge the gap in care to under-resourced communities.
+Under-resourced populations have a disproportionately higher incidence of chronic and debilitating conditions including cardiovascular disease.1 The Association developed the Doctors With Heart program to help bridge the gap in care to under-resourced communities.

-Ann Marie Navar, M.D., Ph.D., a cardiologist at UT Southwestern Medical School, is a key member of the Advisory Group and was central to the early days of the program pilot.
-Navar helped conceptualize Doctors With Heart based on an informal consultation system she had with clinicians, including her parents, who are volunteer health care professionals at a community health center that provides free medical care to the uninsured and under-insured of South Texas.
+Ann Marie Navar, M.D., Ph.D., a cardiologist at UT Southwestern Medical School, is the lead volunteer and was central to the early days of the program pilot.
+Navar helped conceptualize Doctors With Heart based on an informal consultation system she had with clinicians, including her parents, who were volunteer health care professionals at a community health center that provides free medical care to the uninsured and under-insured of South Texas.

-Doctors With Heart has successfully provided consultations for patients at three health centers across the U.S. in a 2020-2021 pilot program.
-Funding for the pilot program was provided by the Aetna Foundation, an independent, charitable and philanthropic affiliate of CVS Health.
+Doctors With Heart successfully provided consultations for patients at three health centers across the U.S. in a 2020-2021 pilot program.
+Now, Phase 2 of the program has begun, with additional health centers and volunteers coming onboard.
+Funding is provided, in part, by the Aetna Foundation, an independent, charitable and philanthropic affiliate of CVS Health.
 CVS also supports the American Heart Association as national presenting sponsor of Go Red for Women®.

 Access to specialist care for cardiovascular disease can be expensive, geographically limited and unavailable to communities who need it most, yet health consultations that include cardiovascular considerations can improve life expectancy without extra costs.